Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Forbidden City was the imperial palace of the Ming and Qing dynasties, but Qing emperors such as Kangxi, Yongzheng and Qianlong did not like to live here.

 In 1403, Zhu Di, the third emperor of the Ming Dynasty, moved the capital from Nanjing to Beijing and started construction of the Forbidden City in July 1406.
-Covering an area of about 720,000 square meters, the Forbidden City is one of the largest palace complexes in the world with more than 980 buildings.
+The Forbidden City covers an area of about 720,000 square meters, making it one of the largest palace complexes in the world with more than 980 buildings.

 After the fall of the Ming Dynasty, the Manchu Qing Dynasty began to establish its capital in Beijing from 1644.
 However, the Qing emperors did not like to stay inside the Forbidden City but often went to the gardens, garden structures with pavilions and towers, outside the Forbidden City.